sst/sst/www/docs/what-is-sst.md

 ![SST Console homescreen](/img/console/sst-console-homescreen.png)

 With the Console you can view and interact with your application in real-time.
-You can manually invoke functions, view logs, replay invocations, and do things like **query your database** and **run migrations**.
+You can manually invoke functions, view logs, replay invocations, and do things like query your database and run migrations.

 ---